How could Costs Lawyers reduce the costs of legal services?

 The CLSB has completed its project funded from the Regulators’ Pioneer Fund: “How could Costs Lawyers reduce the costs of legal services?”.

 We carried out research based on the types of services that advisers (regulated or unregulated) specialising in costs are, or might be, involved in.
 We then went on to consider whether any regulatory or legislative change might remove barriers to innovation or encourage innovation.

 - How might advisors specialising in costs drive services in a way that exerts a downward pressure on the costs of legal services?

 - Would any regulatory or legislative change relevant to Costs Lawyers remove barriers to capturing this benefit or capture greater benefits?

+This project has been made possible by a grant from the £3.7 million Regulators’ Pioneer Fund launched by the Department for Business, Energy and Industrial Strategy (BEIS).
 The fund enables UK regulators and local authorities to help create a UK regulatory environment that unleashes innovation and makes the UK the best place to start and grow a business.